Introduction: jointly owned property & partnerships

 When does a partnership exist?

-Whether or not a taxpayer is a member of a partnership depends on the facts.
-A partnership is unlikely to exist where the taxpayer is one of a group of joint owners who merely let a property that they jointly own.
-On the other hand, there could be a partnership where the taxpayer is one of a group of joint owners who:
+Whether or not a customer is a member of a partnership depends on the facts.
+A partnership is unlikely to exist where the customer is one of a group of joint owners who merely let a property that they jointly own.
+On the other hand, there could be a partnership where the customer is one of a group of joint owners who:

 Much depends on the amount of business activity involved.
 The existence of a partnership depends on a degree of organisation similar to that required in an ordinary commercial business.

-Bear in mind that the existence of a partnership can have important legal consequences quite apart from tax; the taxpayer may be liable for partnership debts for example.
+Bear in mind that the existence of a partnership can have important legal consequences quite apart from tax; the customer may be liable for partnership debts for example.